openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 The environment variables are set.
 Next, you will configure the Model Optimizer.

+## <a name="model-optimizer">Step 4: Configure the Model Optimizer

+> **NOTE**: Since the TensorFlow framework is not officially supported on CentOS*, the Model Optimizer for TensorFlow can't be configured and run on that operating system.

 The Model Optimizer is a Python\*-based command line tool for importing trained models from popular deep learning frameworks such as Caffe\*, TensorFlow\*, Apache MXNet\*, ONNX\* and Kaldi\*.